-71. New section 8M provides that, where a person has obtained a full GRC under the GRA in another part of the United Kingdom, the person is to be treated as if the person had been issued with a full GRC by the Registrar General for Scotland.
+75. New section 8M provides that, where a person has obtained a full GRC under the GRA in another part of the United Kingdom (and the certificate has not been revoked), the person is to be treated as if the person had been issued with a full GRC by the Registrar General for Scotland.